9 The first among many

 "What....
 No...
 Maybe...
 Yes."
 He said and dodged a punch from Geralt.

-Atram's palms became as bright as the sun, and when he opened them, four torch-sized lights hovered in front of him.
-With a flick of a finger, he sent the lights slightly forward in a straight line, creating an ever moving tunnel of brilliant illumination.
+Atram's palms blazed with the intensity of the sun, and as he unclasped them, four torch-sized lights materialized, hovering before him.
+With a deft flick of his finger, he propelled the lights forward in a straight line, forming a mobile corridor of brilliant illumination.

-The sound grew louder and louder until, finally, five holes appeared in the ground around them, revealing a group of nekkers emerging from beneath.
-The monsters were snarling and hissing, their eyes full of frenzy and hunger as they sized up the intruders in their home.
+The cacophony intensified with each passing moment until, at last, five gaping holes materialized in the ground around them, disgorging a pack of nekkers from below.
+The creatures snarled and hissed, their eyes ablaze with frenzy and hunger as they assessed the intruders within their domain.

 After the fall of their bigger comrade, the remaining nekkers attempted to take advantage of their numbers, trying to overwhelm him.
 Alas, it proved futile.
 Despite his size, he could move with unnerving quickness and strike with deadly force.
-With every dodge, at least a bone would break, with every reaction, a skull would be shattered and with every mistake, a retaliation would be delivered with such strength that it created tremors in the ancient mine.
-The huge man finished his deadly dance and left behind a lifeless pile of flesh in his wake.
+With every dodge, at least a bone would break, with every reaction, a skull would be shattered and with every mistake, a retaliation would be delivered with such strength that it created tremors in the ancient mine. only a heap of distorted, lifeless bodies remained, rendered unrecognizable by the ferocity of his onslaught.
+Finisishing his deadly dance, only a heap of distorted, lifeless bodies remained, rendered unrecognizable by the ferocity of his onslaught.

-His other adversaries didn't fare better.
+His other adversaries didn't fare any better.
 At the start, the nekkers were spirited, emboldened by their numbers, they charged the white haired warrior with reckless abandon.
 However, when they thought they had the upper hand, Geralt's movements became more fluid and precise, and his phantom like footwork enraged them further, only for his sword to become the bane of their existence.
-His silver-plated blade sliced through the air with lethal grace, delivering surgically precise strikes and leaving only mutilated corpses behind.
+Each blow was a testament to his mastery, each movement a symphony of death, until only silence remained amidst the carnage he wrought.

 If his brother in arms was an unstoppable, relentless juggernaut, that received blows with his iron like body and returned them with unmatched force, Geralt was an elusive, vengeful wraith, weaving through his enemies, spreading terror among their ranks and promising death with every flick of his sword.